cppcho/cppcho.github.io/about.md

 ---
-layout: page
+layout: about
 title: About
 permalink: /about/
 ---

-Hi!
-I am a programmer living in Hong Kong.
+I'm a programmer from Hong Kong.
+I am experienced  with a number of web technologies, specialized primarily in PHP and JavaScript.